kylechinick/sweet-and-savory-explorer/README.md

 Author: _**Kyle Chinick**_

 Marketing app that showcases the flavors and treats of Pierre's Sweet and Savory Treats business.
-This MVC app uses many-to-many relationtionships with login functionlity to manage user access to editing features.
+This MVC app uses many-to-many relationships with login functionality to manage user access to editing features.

 ---